-Recently diagnosed with a seizure disorder, the 30-year-old woman came to Lydia Wardin and the Adler School’s new Adler Community Health Services (ACHS) Neuropsychology Clinic with a complex medical-social history and no insurance coverage.
+Recently diagnosed with a seizure disorder, the 30-year-old woman came to Lydia Wardin and the Adler University’s new Adler Community Health Services (ACHS) Neuropsychology Clinic with a complex medical-social history and no insurance coverage.

 She hoped to find out whether returning to school was even possible with her seizures, struggling memory, and cognitive problems.
 During her daylong outpatient evaluation with Wardin, details came to light.
 A history of suffering sexual abuse, with no medical attention.
 Multiple traumatic brain injuries as far back as childhood.
 Anxiety.

-“She was on a lot of medication to control her seizures,” says Wardin, a fourth-year student in the School’s Doctor of Psychology in Clinical Psychology (Psy.D.) program in Chicago.
+“She was on a lot of medication to control her seizures,” says Wardin, a fourth-year student in the University’s Doctor of Psychology in Clinical Psychology (Psy.D.) program in Chicago.
 “She wanted to go back to school, and just didn’t know if she could do that.”

 The woman is among a growing number of Chicago-area men, women, and children referred to ACHS and its new clinic providing comprehensive, individualized neuropsychological evaluations for adults and children ages 9 and older.
 Clinicians in training like Wardin conduct the evaluations under the supervision of board-certified clinical neuropsychologists on faculty.